SpencerChristopher/Perl_exchangrate/README.md

 ## Overview

-This is a command-line Perl script that fetches real-time currency exchange rates from the free `frankfurter.dev` API and calculates the converted value for a given amount.
+A command-line Perl script that fetches real-time currency exchange rates from the free `frankfurter.dev` API and calculates the converted value for a given amount.

 ## Prerequisites